andersonopt/website/content/solutions/prospect.md

       Eliminate the need to collect and consolidate disparate GIS data sources.
 All of the layers needed for renewable siting, including wetlands, flood, topo, etc. come pre-loaded.
 We can also integrate any unique data that you already have.
   - thumbnail: macbook.png
+    description: |-
-    description: "### Automate time-consuming environmental GIS analysis\n\nFinding potential parcels and evaluating parcel quality can be tedious and time-consuming.
+      ### Automate time-consuming environmental GIS analysis

+      Finding potential parcels and evaluating parcel quality can be tedious and time-consuming.
+AO Prospect helps users determine buildable acreage and create constraint maps with just a few clicks.
+Users can:

-      AO Prospect helps users automate environmental hazard analysis in minutes.\n\n* _Quickly identify potential parcels based on search parameters you set._\n* _Calculate directional buildable area and create hazard constraint maps for all parcels in a few clicks._ \n* Sort and filter parcels based on buildable area.\n"
+      * _Quickly identify potential parcels based on search parameters you set._
+      * _Calculate directional buildable area and create hazard constraint maps for all parcels in a few clicks._
+      * Sort and filter parcels based on buildable area.
   - thumbnail: macbook.png
     description: "\n### Easily see and export land owner information for LOIs\n\nOnce you have a shortlist of high quality parcels, you'll have all the land owner